toneloc/toneloc.github.io/content/posts/letter_on_tokenization.md

 date: 14 Dec 2017
 draft: false
 ---
 The promise of *tokenization* is a exciting prospect in the blockchain space.
 Organizations such as the [DAO](https://en.wikipedia.org/wiki/The_DAO_(organization)) and various ICOs highlight the trend, having enjoyed eye-poppingly large funding rounds on dubious credentials.
-We may tsk-tsk this speculation, but ICOs foretell what truly global and unfettered capital markets will look like ... then it's pretty awesome.
+We may tsk-tsk this speculation, but if ICOs foretell what truly global and unfettered capital markets will look like ... then it's pretty awesome.
 From the seeds of speculation, may great ideas and products flourish!
 And the beneficiaries of a half-trillion dollar crypto windfall can send their bits to whomever they please.

-Tokens such as ICOs may purport to do any number of creative things, often representing some off-chain asset as a scarce crypto-unit:
+Tokens such as ICOs may purport to do any number of creative things:

 * Represent fictional characters or themed trading cards such as [CryptoKitties](https://www.cryptokitties.co);
 * Represent stakes in "autonomous" companies such as the DAO;